pacti-org/pacti/docs/polyhedral-term-syntax.md

 # Syntax for Pacti's PolyhedralTerms

-The `pacti.terms.polyhedra.PolyhedralContract.from_string()` API invokes a parser for `pacti.terms.polyhedra.PolyhedralTerm` to construct the assumptions and guarantees of a `PolyhedralContract`.
+The `pacti.contracts.PolyhedralIoContract.from_strings()` API invokes a parser for `pacti.terms.polyhedra.PolyhedralTerm` to construct the assumptions and guarantees of a `PolyhedralIoContract`.
 The syntactic `expression` of a `PolyhedralTerm` is defined by the following BNF grammar in the `pacti.terms.polyhedra.syntax.grammar` module:

 ```text